 Water your plants sparingly.
 Allow the potting mix to dry slightly between waterings.
 If you have a saucer under your pot, be sure to empty it after watering so that your plant doesn’t sit in water.
 Anthuriums need high humidity, something that isn’t found in our homes because we use dehumidifiers to remove humidity and prevent the growth of mold.
 Mist your plant at least weekly to provide the humidity that it requires.

 How to Grow Anthuriums From Divisions

 Your anthurium will need to be repotted every 2 years or when the roots have filled their container.
-Up pot them to a container that is 1 to 2 inches larger.
+Transplant them to a container that is 1 to 2 inches larger.
 This is a good time to divide your plant.
 You can gently pull it apart and plant the resulting divisions in their own containers.
 The divisions may not produce as many flowers as the parent plant the first year.